 The following instructions are designed to help organizations ensure their applications will be well received by the Grants Committee and Commission.
 In addition to unsolicited grant requests, the commission may periodically issue solicitations for proposals that meet a specific needs.
 The application process remains the same in either case.

-Typically grants range from $500 to $2,500.
-Larger grant requests may be considered, but must demonstrate significant lasting impact on the ANC 5C community.
-Grant disbursement will be at the discretion of the Commission; for large disbursements, the Grants Committee may require checks from the ANC to be written directly to the entity providing goods or services outlined in grant application (e.g., a check may be written directly to a sporting goods store if the grant is for equipment benefiting a neighborhood basketball program).
+Typically, grants range from $500 to $3,500 and must demonstrate significant lasting impact on the ANC 5C community.
+Grant disbursement will be at the discretion of the Commission.
+Grants Committee may require checks from the ANC to be written directly to the entity providing goods or services outlined in grant application (e.g., a check may be written directly to a sporting goods store if the grant is for equipment benefiting a neighborhood basketball program).

 The Commission encourages new and innovative grant projects with enduring and lasting impact on the ANC 5C community.

 - The following types of projects are examples of projects ANCs have funded:

 Public art/ neighborhood beautification.
 (Examples: Tree box plantings, call box art)